Find out why the holiday season can be the best time to practice meditation and mindfulness. By Katherine Pham

-Here are the ways that the holidays are the best meditation.
+Here are the ways that the holidays are the best for mindfulness and meditation.

 When you are surrounded by loved ones, especially if it is a rarity to all come together, each moment is spent getting updates about what is going on in each others’ lives, laughing at memories of the past, meeting and playing with the new generations.
 All of these moments of connecting with our loved ones brings us into the present moment.

 The joy of giving

 When you are giving, it is hard to be worried about yourself.
 That is why compassion is a fundamental lesson of buddhism.
 While the spotlight is shining on your loved ones, it is impossible to be concerned about yourself.
 Hence why giving gifts connects you to the present moment.
 You are relishing in your loved ones enjoying the gifts you’ve given, all of your own concerns about yourself can fall away.

 Being present means enjoying each moment fully and there’s no better way to do that than with a scrumptious spread.
 Delighting in food is a great way to bring you into the present moment.
 Savoring the flavors and enjoying each mouthful of tasty food brings you right into the moment as you enjoy the food created for you by family and friends.